-The vision is for the Officina to become a place for exploring new and emerging economic models (e.g. the economy of care & repair), creative thinking, research, and transformative action.
+The vision is for the Officina to become a place for exploring new and emerging economic models (e.g. the economy of care & repair), creative thinking, research, and regenerative action.
 The space already offers rooms of different sizes, adaptable to different uses.

 We imagine a cluster of laboratories working with both traditional and advanced technologies.
 A place where different generations meet and talent flourishes.
 A meeting point for a variety of enterprises, cultural organisations, and community groups.
 A Community Hub , a catalyst for a range of activities: exhibitions, private receptions, research seminars, and making workshops.

-With its generous space and being still registered as an opificio , L’Officina can happily welcome a microbrewery with and within a garden, a distillery with several tasting stations, and even a bakery with its own mill.
+With its generous space and being still registered as an opificio , L’Officina can happily welcome a microbrewery with and within a garden, a distillery with tasting stations, and even a bakery with its own mill.

 Our motto is Diamo Spazio!
 Below, an outline of where we would like to be in few years.

 Private laboratory spaces are available on short and long-term lease.
 The availability of rooms of different characters, combined with the high ceiling and a pillar structure, afford a flexible use of the space, which is adaptable to different needs at different times of the day.
 For instance, the part of the workshop with direct access to the garden now serves as a science garden for primary school children during the day, and a parkour and climbing gym in the evening.
 The laboratories are equipped with laser cutters, 3DP tools, plotters as well as anvils, looms, and wood turners.
 Shared services include an electric-van available on-demand.
 Reconditioned bicycles are free to use in exchange of a small refundable deposit.